 Amar is a talented attorney with a diverse range of experience.
-At Berg Plummer Johnson & Raval, LLP, Amar focuses on insurance bad faith claims, ERISA claims, business, and personal injury litigation.
-Amar has achieved notable results in each of these areas, including nine trial verdicts and numerous high-dollar settlements.
+At Berg Plummer Johnson & Raval, LLP, Amar focuses on insurance bad faith claims, ERISA claims, business litigation, and personal injury litigation.
+Amar has achieved notable results in each of these areas, including 11 trial or bench verdicts, 5 published decisions by the Fifth Circuit Court of Appeals, and numerous high-dollar settlements.

-Amar is an active member of the South Asian Bar Association where he has served as President, President-Elect, Treasurer, and Secretary.
-In 2017, he served on the National Convention Award Committee and the National Convention CLE Programming Committee.
-Amar is also a member of the Texas Bar College, Texas Trial Lawyers Association, Houston Trial Lawyers Association, American Bar Association, Houston Bar Association, and the State Bar of Texas Asian Pacific Interest Section.
-He is also a fellow of the Texas Bar Foundation.
+Amar is an active member of the State Bar of Texas Asian Pacific Interest Section, where he has served as Chair, Vice Chair, and Treasurer.
+On a national level, Amar is a diversity fellow of the American Bar Association Solo, Small Firm, and General Practice Division.
+Amar is active in the South Asian Bar Association of Houston where he served as President, President-Elect, Treasurer, and Secretary.
+He is also a member of the Texas Bar College, Houston Trial Lawyers Association, and Houston Bar Association.
+He is a life fellow of the Texas Bar Foundation.

 Amar is a graduate of Loyola Law School and is licensed to practice in both Texas and California.
 He received his Bachelor of Science from Houston Baptist University in 2000.
 Before joining Berg Plummer Johnson & Raval, LLP in 2017, Amar was a partner at Plummer | Raval.
 Before that, Amar began his career in Houston with Plummer & Associates in 2004.

 - 2022, represented client in long term disability claim.
 Once suit was filed, insurance company paid all past due benefits, put client back on claim, and paid interest and Mr. Raval’s attorneys’ fees.

 - 2021, Accidental Death insurance claim regarding whether insured’s death after contracting COVID-19 was an accident or disease.
 Case settled following litigation.